 Terminology abounds in the area of artificial intelligence (AI) and multiple definitions can lead to confusion and blurring.

 In industry sectors like manufacturing, utilities, energy, financial services, healthcare, and telecommunications, routine, rules based, and repeatable business processes have become less manual thanks to the application of automation software throughout the decades.
 Increased accessibility and advances in the area of Artificial Intelligence (AI) are creating another wave of opportunities to increase the degree of automation as well as to apply greater intelligence and cognitive understanding to business workflows and processes.

-One area of technology evolution in automating business processes has been in the area of robotic process automation or RPA.
-But more recent developments in chatbot technology and conversational AI may be set to disrupt how organizations approach automation.
+One area of technology evolution in automating business processes has been in the area of robotic process automation.
+But more recent developments in chatbot technology and conversational AI may be set to disrupt how organizations approach chatbot automation.

-Maybe the future lies in a combination of the two technologies, in the form of conversational RPA, where the power of natural language understanding and machine learning can come together to enable end-to-end automation of customer- or employee-facing processes.
+Maybe the future lies in a mix of the two technologies, in the form of a RPA chatbot, where the power of natural language understanding and machine learning can come together to enable end-to-end automation of customer- or employee-facing processes.

-Firstly, let’s look at how these two technologies and approaches differ and how they intersect?
+Firstly, let’s look at how RPA vs Chatbot technologies and approaches differ and how they intersect?